kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Layering
 ```
 Layering
-  a) Ability to mix and match different protocols.
+  * Ability to mix and match different protocols.

 Protocol Stack
-  a) Set of protocols that are currently in use, but can be mixed and matched for different situations.
+  * Set of protocols that are currently in use, but can be mixed and matched for different situations.
+For example, in
-     For example, in the case of emails, network can switch HTTP protocol layer for SMTP protocol layer.
+    the case of emails, network can switch HTTP protocol layer for SMTP protocol layer.
 ```

 ##### Encapsulation